 Interior DesignStudio M

-From the architect.
+Text description provided by the architects.
 Located in Downtown Dubai, The Pavilion is a dedicated non-profit contemporary cultural center providing a place to view, discuss and participate in work by local, regional and international artists.

 The Pavilion was designed as a space where the artistic community, in its broadest sense, could congregate.
 Its role is that of a haven for the burgeoning creative crowd and many young artists and freelance entrepreneurs call it home.
 It acts as a platform for inspiration and is a space for work, play and recreation.